o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ## Distribute your build

-To distribute your build to other Windows devices:
+To distribute your build to other Windows computers:

 1. Create a zip folder of the `<install>\bin\Windows\release\<build>` folder.